blainehansen/crowdsell/project.md

 - unified ux thinking

 [Home Page]
-- algorithm for shown projects
+- algorithm for shown
 -- consider not having any, for fairness, instead have exploration and "subscription" systems where people can set notifications for things they're interested in. home page would focus on mission stuff and news
 - header
 -- link to login/profile
 -- search
--- start a new project
+-- start new
 -- explore

-[Project Creation]
+[Creation]
 - media
 -- title
 -- description
 -- story
 -- tags/category
 -- location
-- thought work deliverables
+- deliverables
 - goal
 - blind period
 - promises
-- side merch
+- side products
 - finalize your account necessaries
 - advice

-[Project Pages]
+[Creation Pages]
 - all media
 -- video
 -- demo materials
 -- description
 -- promises
-- funding tickers
+- tickers
-- websocket system for nearly complete projects?
+- websocket system for nearly complete?

 [Profile Management]
 - create a profile